-3. MTS Thesis
+MTS Thesis

 A thesis or project is required which reflects the academic specialization and the vocational goals of the student.
 The topic for the project is approved by the faculty advisor at the time of the evaluation conference.
 A finished copy of the thesis or project must be submitted to the faculty advisor by the date noted in the academic calendar.
-If May graduation is anticipated, the approved copy of the thesis must be submitted to the registrar's office on the date noted in the academic calendar.
+If May graduation is anticipated, the approved copy of the thesis must be uploaded to ProQuest by the date noted in the academic calendar.
 Six semester hours of credit are granted for the thesis and three semester hours for the MTS colloquium.